 Thiamine Deficiency Causes

 Thiamine deficiency was first recognized in Beriberi.
 Beriberi was widespread in Asian countries because of the consumption of polished rice.

 There are two major sources of thiamine: dietary intake and bacterial production.

-- Bacteria produces a small amount of thiamine in the body.
+- Bacteria produce a small amount of thiamine in the body.

 - The majority of thiamine is in foods and fortified foods.
-See list below.
+See the list below.

 Thiamine and Heart Failure: How the Heart is Affected